WeSon8840/single-cell-integration-pipeline/single_cell_Demo.md

 ### 2. Quality Control

-Goal for quality control is to remove low-quality cells from the dataset.
-When a cell has a low number of detected genes, a low count depth and a high fraction of mitochondrial counts it might have a broken membrane which can indicate a dying cell.
+The goal for quality control is to remove low-quality cells from the dataset.
+A cell with a low number of detected genes, a low count depth, and a high fraction of mitochondrial counts might have a broken membrane, which can indicate a dying cell.

 #### 2.1.
 Identifying some important genes